MomsFriendlyDevCo/Doop/DOOP/FRONTEND.md

 * **.modl.js** - Any model definitions.
 These would normally tell the app where the applicable model ReST API is.
 * **.serv.js** - Service files.
 These are singletons that can be used across multiple controllers.
 * **.dirv.js** - Angular directive definitions.
 If your app needs to directly manipulate the DOM, use a directive.
-* **.comp.js** - Angular component definitions.
+* **.comp.js** - Front-end component definitions.
 If your app has a need for a simple widget that doesn't directly manipulate DOM, use a component.
 * **.fltr.js** - Angular filter definitions.
 These are custom filters that your app requires.
-* **.tmpl.html** - Angular template files.
+* **.tmpl.html** - Front-end template files.
 These are where the bulk of your app's HTML will go.
-These are partials, so they should NOT be complete HTML files (e.g. containing a `<html>`, `<head>`, `<body>`, etc.) -- leave that to the server-side layout / page files.
+These are partials, so they should NOT be complete HTML files (e.g. containing a `<html>`, `<head>`, `<body>`, etc.) -- leave that to the server-side layout files.
+* **.rout.js** - Angular route definitions.
+Typically these may sit within a unit to expose the available routes/states for that unit.
+* **.conf.js** - Front-end configuration files.
+These files should not do anything else other than specify a configuration for an app/unit, if required.

 [Back to main DOOP reference](README.md)